**What is ADHD?**

 This myth is particularly harmful because it skews recognition of ADHD toward loud, high-energy behaviors and overlooks quiet children who are equally struggling.
 Girls are especially underdiagnosed due to this stereotype, as they're more likely to present with inattentiveness and internalized symptoms.

-ADHD can affect academic performance, but it’s not classified as a learning disability.
-It’s a neurodevelopmental disorder that impacts things related to executive functioning like memory, planning, organization, and impulse control.
+ADHD can affect academic performance, but it's not classified as a learning disability.
+It's a neurodevelopmental disorder that impacts executive functioning skills like memory, planning, organization, and impulse control.
 While someone with ADHD might also have a learning disorder (like dyslexia), the two are separate diagnoses that often co-occur.

 Confusing ADHD with a learning disability can lead to the wrong types of support.
-Children with ADHD benefit more from behavioral strategies, environmental adjustments, and sometimes medication than from purely academic interventions.
+Behavioral strategies, environmental adjustments, and sometimes medication can help children with ADHD manage their symptoms more effectively than purely academic interventions.

 This myth is outdated and incorrect.
 While some children see their significant symptoms diminish over time, many continue to struggle in adult life, just in different ways.
 Hyperactivity might morph into restlessness or chronic overworking.
 Impulsivity might show up as poor financial decisions (Hotte-Meunier et al., 2024) or risky behavior.
 Inattention might lead to career instability or forgotten deadlines (Koerts et al., 2021).